2023 U.S. Open Cup: Number of teams by state

 A total of 34 states and the District of Columbia are represented by clubs in the U.S. Open Cup this year.

 States without a team in the Open Cup: Alaska, Arkansas, Delaware, Hawaii, Idaho, Louisiana, Maine, Mississippi, Montana, New Hampshire, North Dakota, Rhode Island, South Dakota, Vermont, West Virginia, and Wyoming.

 Open Cup debuts

-21 teams will be playing in their first Open Cup tournament in 2023.
+21 teams made their Open Cup debuts in the 2023 tournament.